SDGs for all students

 RISE FOR RECORD event on World Food Day

-To show commitment to the United Nations Sustainable Development Goal (SDG) #2, Gustolab International partnered with Rise Against Hunger Italy to break a Guinness World Record during the ‘Rise for the Record’ event that took place on World Food Day (October 16).
+To show commitment to the United Nations Sustainable Development Goal (SDG) #2, Gustolab International partnered with Rise Against Hunger Italy to break a Guinness World Record during the ‘Rise for the Record’ event that took place on World Food Day (October 16) in 2018.
 The event simultaneously took place in multiple locations around the world with volunteers who assembled Rise Against Hunger’s hunger relief packages in just 5 minutes.
 The event in Rome included students from Hobart and William Smith Colleges, the University of Illinois at Urbana-Champaign, University of Washington, Roma Tre University, UNINT, ISIA and the Scuola Leonardo da Vinci in Rome.
 Students then had an activity where they learned about the Sustainable Development Goals and specifically Goal #2 Zero Hunger.